 If the navigation button beneath any of these options is pressed further options are revealed.
 These can be accessed through the menu system described below.
 If the navigation button on the right is pressed, when the display is as shown in Figure 4, the SETUP menu will be revealed and so is referred to as the SETUP button.

 Note: Low range instruments will show the concentration in parts per million (ppm) and not as a percentage.
-The range of the instrument is fixed at time of manufacture.

 3.1.1 VALUE Mode